-ISDEs support multiple tools, and multi-view editing in these environments allows developers to work with software components at different levels of abstraction, using different representations [10].
+ISDEs support multiple tools, and multi-view editing in these environments allows developers to work with software components at different levels of abstraction, using different representations [].
 For example, analysis and design views might support graphical construction and representation of the high-level aspects of a program, while textual views might support detailed implementation.
 Consistency management is required to keep all of these views consistent under change.

-Large software systems require the collaboration of multiple developers [9, 12].
-Support for collaboration can be provided by two types of tool: version control systems, which allow alternative designs to be created and merged asynchronously; and synchronous editors, which allow concurrent manipulation of a system by two or more collaborators [9].
+Large software systems require the collaboration of multiple developers [, ].
+Support for collaboration can be provided by two types of tool: version control systems, which allow alternative designs to be created and merged asynchronously; and synchronous editors, which allow concurrent manipulation of a system by two or more collaborators [].
 Ideally environments should support both synchronous and asynchronous modes for all types of system data.

 We describe a new model for constructing collaborative, multi-view ISDEs.
-Different environment tools and multiple views of the software under construction are integrated by broadcasting descriptions of changes on views via shared data repositories.
+Different environment tools and multiple views of the software under construction are integrated by change description broadcasting via a shared data repository.
 Asynchronous collaborative software development is facilitated by sharing multiple versions of software components between developers.
-Both fine-grained and coarse-grained versions of software components and views are supported, with incremental version revision and merging.
-Synchronous collaboration, where developers interact with "what-you-see-is-what-I-see" views, and semi-synchronous collaboration, where developers are unobtrusively informed of changes other developers are making to views, are supported.
-These use real-time broadcasting of change descriptions between environments and incremental change description presentation and version merging.
+Both fine-grained and coarse-grained versions of software components and multiple views are supported, with incremental version revision and merging.
+Synchronous and semi-synchronous <<define this here?>> collaboration are supported by real-time change broadcasting between environments, together with incremental change description presentation and version merging.

 Section 2 discusses related collaborative ISDE research.
 Section 3 describes the user's perspective of our collaborative ISDE for object-oriented software development.
-Section 4 discusses the software architecture this environment is based on and Section 5 describes the implementation of this architecture as a reusable object-oriented framework.
+Section 4 discusses the model this environment is based on and Section 5 describes the implementation of this model as a reusable object-oriented framework.
 Section 6 summarises the contributions of this research and outlines possible future research directions.

-2. Collaborative environments
+2. Related Collaborative ISDEs

-SCCS [16] supports version control for text source code files, with different versions regenerated and merged asynchronously.
-This technique does not work well for more structured information, such as diagrams, and the (manual) version merging process can be tedious and error-prone.
+SCCS [] supports version control for text source code files, with different versions regenerated and merged asynchronously.
+This technique does not work well for more structured information, such as diagrams, and the version merging process can be tedious and error-prone.

-Mercury [7] supports a restricted form of collaborative programming, with module interface changes broadcast between users.
-Program module versioning and multiple views are not supported.
-[12] describes a programming environment which supports manual, asynchronous version control for multiple developers working on a shared Smalltalk program.
-Mjølner/ORM [9] uses a fine-grained version control system to support both asynchronous and semi-synchronous editing.
-All of these environments provide only one textual, structure-edited view of program code.
+Mercury [] extends the Cornell Program Synthesizer [] to support a restricted form of collaborative programming.
+Changes to module interfaces are broadcast to other users, but program module versioning and multiple views are not supported.
+Nascimento and Dollimore [] describe a programming environment which supports manual, asynchronous version control for multiple programmers working on a shared Smalltalk program.
+Mjølner/ORM [] uses a fine-grained version control system to support both asynchronous and semisynchronous editing.
+All of these environments provide only one view: a textual, structure-edited view of program code.

-Garden [14] supports software development via multiple textual and graphical views.
-Garden allows developers to share software components and their views via an object-oriented database.
-FIELD environments [15] allow Unix tools to be integrated by selective broadcasting of editing changes.
+Garden [] supports software development via multiple textual and graphical views.
+Garden allows programmers to share software components and their views via an object-oriented database.
+FIELD environments [] allow Unix tools to be integrated by selective broadcasting of editing changes.
 Neither support true collaborative, multi-view editing.

-Collaborative document editors support synchronous, collaborative work on a shared document [1].
+Collaborative document editors support synchronous, collaborative work on a shared document [].
 They do not usually support asynchronous editing and version control, as the users are assumed to be working on the same document.
-For example, ConversationBuilder [8] provides flexible, active support for cooperative work activities, and facilitates text-based tasks which can be constantly changing.
+ConversationBuilder [] provides flexible, active support for cooperative work activities, and is designed to facilitate tasks which can be constantly changing.

-[11] aims to support lazy consistency management for cooperative software development, where changes to software are broadcast before the changes are committed.
-[2] supports multiple viewpoints for software development.
-Inconsistency management, where multiple views of software development remain inconsistent for some length of time, is supported via logial predicates describing inconsistencies.
+[] aim to support lazy consistency management for cooperative software development, where changes to software are broadcast before the changes are made. [] support multiple viewpoints for software development, with inconsistency management via logial predicates.

-Dora [13] provides multiple textual and graphical views of software development, but without support for propagating "partial" view updates between analysis, design and implementation views.
+Dora [] provides multiple textual and graphical views of software developmen.
+It does not support the propagation of "partial" view updates between analysis, design and implementation views, and thus makes reconciliation of these views dependent on programmers remembering old updates.